Rescues

 Shep

 Hey, my name is Shep!
-I was abandoned by my former family during the harsh winter of 2009.
-I spent the entire winter as a puppy in the bitter cold until the Madison County Animal Shelter found me.
+I was abandoned by my former family during the harsh winter of 2009 and spent the entire winter as a puppy in the bitter cold until the Madison County Animal Shelter found me.
 I was rescued through a Brother Wolf adoption day at Pet Smart in June 2010.
 I saw Mom walk by my crate, and she couldn’t resist taking me home!

-I am such a good boy and her very first rescue.
-I’m the alarm clock for the house since I’m up by 5:00 every morning ready to go have fun!
+I am such a good boy, and she calls me her perfect child.
+I’m the alarm clock for the house since I’m up by 5:00 every morning ready to go have fun.
 My favorite part of the day is when Mom takes us all on a walk every morning.

 Rocky